History Of Lego: The First LEGO Set

 The company catering to North America for LEGO, Samsonite, didn't make this alteration during the time that LEGO did.
 They utilized some amount of cellulose acetate in what they created.

-Once the mid-1960s was upon us, LEGO decided to add guidelines to the LEGO sets that it made.
+Once the mid-1960s was upon us, LEGO decided to add guidelines to the First LEGO set that it made.

 We won't be wrong if we said that the LEGO train system is a very lucrative series made by this company.
 It was first created in 1966.